Wa4h1h/keydb/README.md

 # memdb
-a minimalist key/value store implemented in Go
+a minimalistic key/value store implemented in Go.